Mixing BCAA and Creatine: A Good Idea?

 They're two of the most common supplements around and found in hundreds of products, but what exactly are they, and what do they do?

-BCAAs are a group of 3 essential amino acids—leucine, isoleucine, and valine—that must be supplied through diet or supplementation because they cannot be synthesized in the body, hence why they're called 'essential.'
+BCAAs are a group of 3 essential amino acids—leucine, isoleucine, and valine.
+These must be supplied through diet or supplementation because they cannot be synthesized in the body, hence why they're called 'essential.'

-But the hype around the BCAAs is mainly attributed to one amino acid, leucine, which plays a major role in muscle protein synthesis.
+The hype around the BCAAs is mainly attributed to just one amino acid: leucine.
+This is because leucine plays a major role in muscle protein synthesis.

 Here's the gist of what you need to know about BCAAs: